DFHack/dfhack/docs/dev/Lua API.rst

   :building:   specific workshop that produces or consumes power

-* ``setPower(building,power_consumed, power_produced)``
+* ``setPower(building, power_consumed, power_produced)``

-  Sets current power production and consumption for a building.
+  Sets current power production and consumption for a specific workshop building.
 Can be used to make buildings that dynamically change power consumption and production.

   :building:   specific workshop that produces or consumes power